MicrosoftDocs/azure-docs/articles/active-directory/active-directory-applications-guiding-developers-for-lob-applications.md

   - Azure Active Directory as oAuth authorization server (secure an API exposed by the application)

 - Declare required permissions necessary for the application to function as expected, including:
 	  - App permissions (global administrators only).
-For example:
-	    - Role membership in another Azure AD application or role membership relative to an Azure Resource, Resource Group or Subscription
+For example: Role membership in another Azure AD application or role membership relative to an Azure Resource, Resource Group or Subscription
 	  - Delegated permissions (any user).
-For example:
-	    - (Azure AD) Sign-in and Read Profile
+For example: Azure AD, Sign-in and Read Profile
-	    - (Exchange) Read Mail, Send Mail
-	    - (SharePoint) Read

 > [AZURE.NOTE]By default, any member can register an application.
 To learn how to restrict permissions for registering applications to specific members, please refer to the document [How applications are added to Azure AD](active-directory-how-applications-are-added.md#who-has-permission-to-add-applications-to-my-azure-ad-instance).